Andrew Luck: 2014 season

 In Week 13, Luck threw a career-high 5 touchdown passes in a 49–27 win over the Washington Redskins.
 In addition, he also became the first quarterback to reach 4,000 passing yards in 2014.
 On December 4, Luck was named the AFC Offensive Player of the Month for November.
 In the month, Luck passed for 1,280 yards, 12 touchdowns, and had a quarterback rating of 112.0.
 Entering a Week 14 matchup with the Cleveland Browns, Luck needed only 81 yards to surpass Peyton Manning for the most passing yards by a quarterback in their first 3 seasons.
 Luck passed for 294 yards to take the record, and engineered a fourth-quarter comeback by throwing a 1-yard touchdown pass to T. Y. Hilton to win the game 25–24.

 After a Week 15 win against the Texans, Luck successfully led the Colts to the playoffs for the third straight year.
 Along with the division title, Luck also earned his third straight Pro Bowl berth.
 In Week 17, Luck broke Peyton Manning's franchise record for passing yards in a single-season.
 In addition, he became the 8th quarterback in NFL history to throw for 40 or more touchdowns in a single season.
-In the Colts' Wild Card Round game against the Cincinnati Bengals, Luck completed 31 of 44 passes for 376 yards and 1 touchdown, leading the team to a 26–10 victory.
-He then went on to complete 27 of 43 passes and throw for 265 yards, 2 touchdowns, and 2 interceptions in a 24–13 Indianapolis victory over the Denver Broncos in the AFC Divisional Round.
+In the Colts' Wild Card Round game against the Cincinnati Bengals, Luck completed 31 of 44 passes for 376 yards and a touchdown, leading the team to a 26–10 victory.
+He then went on to complete 27 of 43 passes and throw for 265 yards, 2 touchdowns, and 2 interceptions in a 24–13 victory over the Denver Broncos in the AFC Divisional Round.
 In the AFC Championship, infamously dubbed Deflategate, Luck and the Colts fell to the New England Patriots, 45–7.
 Luck was also the league's leader in passing touchdowns for the first time in his career.
 He was ranked seventh by his fellow players on the NFL Top 100 Players of 2015.